Management of Museum Collections at Fort Vancouver National Historic Site and the Vancouver National Historic Reserve

 For many years, professional curators at Fort Vancouver National Historic Site have cared for museum items associated with the Historic Reserve, over two million archaeological and historic artifacts housed in a secure, climate-controlled facility on site.
 The exception was the Pearson Air Museum collection.

-In 2010, with the permission of the City of Vancouver, the National Park Service began safeguarding the portion of the Pearson Air Museum collection that was held in storage.
-We do not own the items, but are caring for them on behalf of the City of Vancouver.
-This is still the case, and we will continue to do so unless directed otherwise by the City.
+In 2010, with the permission of the City of Vancouver and the Fort Vancouver National Trust, the National Park Service began safeguarding the portion of the Pearson Air Museum collection that was held in storage.
+We do not own the items, but are caring for them on behalf of our partners.

 Did You Know?